Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 - Remote Work Opportunities: Find remote work opportunities in the virtual workspace.
 Whether you're a software developer, graphic designer, writer, or customer service representative, remote work offers flexibility, autonomy, and work-life balance.
 - Sell Products on Etsy: If you're crafty or have a talent for creating handmade goods, why not [sell products on Etsy"](/blog/sell-products-on-etsy)?
 Whether it's jewelry, artwork, or home decor, Etsy provides a platform for artisans to showcase and sell their creations to a global audience.
 - Start a Online Business: Starting an online business is a thrillifng journey that begins with a spark—an idea, a passion, a vision waiting to bloom into reality.
 A nurtured spark, fueled by dedication, blossoms into a thriving online venture.
 Carefully built, it goes beyond transactions, becoming a hub for relationships, trust, and exceptional experiences.
-- Creative Side Hustles: Whether you're looking to earn a few bucks on the side or embark on a new career path, there are several creative side hustles both online and offline that can help.
+- Creative Side Hustles: Whether you're looking to earn extra money on the side or embark on a new career path, there are several creative side hustles both online and offline that can help.

 ### 1. Start a Dropshipping Company